anasmi/lut-mobile-course/Catsweightcontroller/README.md

  Check out this folder locally.
 Once you have it locally, import it in Android Studio using `File-> New -> Import existing project`.
 After that you can run `app` folder on your configured device.
 Note, that application was developed with API Level 32, thus it's higly recommended to use a device that minimum support version is 32 as well.
+Detailed instructions on how to run and build an android project could be found at the [Official dcocumentation](https://developer.android.com/studio/run)